What Is MACRA?

-Improvement Activities updates in Year 4 include 2 new activities, 7 modified activities, and 15 removed activities.
-This category is worth 15% of the MIPS final score.
-To earn full credit, a clinician or group must complete activities equal to a maximum 50 points or successfully participate in a Patient-centered Medical Home or Medical Home payment model, or in a similar specialty practice and a MIPS APM.
+The Improvement Activities category is worth 15 percent of the MIPS final score.
+To earn full credit, a clinician or group must complete activities equal to a maximum 50 points or successfully participate in a patient-centered medical home or medical home payment model, or in a similar specialty practice and a MIPS APM.

 MIPS Promoting Interoperability Performance Category

-Promoting Interoperability, formerly called Advancing Care Information, requires the meaningful use of certified electronic health record technology (CEHRT), which thereby continues the effort for the secure exchange of health information.
-The foremost intention driving this category, however, is to create a patient-driven healthcare system where patients have the information needed to become active healthcare consumers.
+Promoting Interoperability, formerly called Advancing Care Information, requires the meaningful use of certified electronic health record technology (CEHRT), promoting the secure exchange of health information.
+The foremost intention driving this category is to create a patient-driven healthcare system where patients have the information needed to become active healthcare consumers.

-Promoting Interoperability is worth 25% of the MIPS final score for most providers.
-In some cases, a provider may qualify for an exception from Promoting Interoperability.
-If granted an exception in performance year 2020, the Promoting Interoperability category will be reweighted to 0%, and the Quality performance category will be increased from 45% to 70%.
+Promoting Interoperability is worth 25 percent of the MIPS final score for most providers.
+In some cases, a provider may qualify for an exception from this MIPS category.
+If granted an exception in performance year 2023, the Promoting Interoperability category will be reweighted to 0 percent, and the Quality performance category will be increased by 25 percent to 55 percent.

 MIPS Final Score